grouparoo/grouparoo/documents/development/publishing.md

 We use a combination of tools from `lerna` to handle publishing these packages.

-- We automatically publish a new `alpha` release on every successful CI run of the `master` branch.
+- We automatically publish a new `alpha` release every night from the `master` branch.

   - This builds will be tagged `prerelease` and match the `alpha namespace`, ie: `v1.2.3-alpha.5` and have the npm tag `next` (ie `npm install grouparoo@core --next)`
   - The `lerna-changelog` tool will automatically read closed & merged pull requests between the previous tag and now to build the notes for the [Github release](https://github.com/grouparoo/grouparoo/releases)

-- Automatically publish a new `latest` release on every successful CI run of the `release` branch.
+- Automatically publish a new `latest` release every night if there are changes to the `stable` branch.
   - This builds will match the `normal namespace`, ie: `v1.2.3`.
 They will be `npm install`'d in the normal way.

 CI uses a few secrets for authentication: